aishpant/site-source/content/blog/recap.md

 ##### What's next?

 I am looking a job!
-I am interested in production / systems / infrastructure engineer roles.
+I am interested in production / systems / infrastructure engineer roles and I can work remotely.
 It would be quite amazing if I get to work on open source.
 Fun fact - I have not been through a job interview in 3 years, so it looks like I am going to have some fun :-)

+[^1]: The link contains an analysis of undocumented attributes only in the `driver` source files.
+Possibly outdated.
+[^2]: For anyone who is interested, [this](https://github.com/aishpant/documentation-scripts/blob/master/stats.sh) is the script I used to calculate the number of documented attributes and plotted the graph using [Plotly](https://plot.ly/).